tstatler/doctools/guides/acs/customfields/README.md

 ##  Create Custom Objects

-If you would like to create custom objects with custom object type, please refer to {@link CustomObject} to get a list of API calls that can be used to create and access custom objects.
+If you would like to create custom objects with custom object type, please refer to {@link CustomObjects} to get a list of API calls that can be used to create and access custom objects.

 ##  Add Custom Fields to Predefined Objects